ShemaiahYaba/Getting-started-with-django/README.md

 ---

-Built with ❤️ and Django by [Your Name]
+Built with ❤️ and Django by [Shemaiah Yaba-Shiaka]
-Connect with me on [LinkedIn/Twitter/GitHub]
+Connect with me on [Meet Yabashiaka](https://meet-yabashiaka.vercel.app)